Charleston Female Seminary: Historical context

-The Charlestown Female Seminary, located at 30 Union Street, was established by two First Baptist Church pastors, Dr. William Collier and Dr. Henry Jackson.
-They opened the school in 1830, but in 1831 it was taken over by Martha Whiting, "one of the pioneers of female education in America," on the suggestion of her pastor, Rev. Jackson.
-Eventually, Seminary Street was named after the school.
+The Charlestown Female Seminary, located at 50 Philip Street, in a building constructed in 1871 by architect John Henry Devereux.
+Devereux used "mixed Roman" Italianate architecture, and "an arcaded and pedimented facade".

 Distinguished alumnae

 A notable alumna was author Beatrice Witte Ravenel, mother of the South Carolina architectural historiographer Beatrice St. Julien Ravenel.

 Another was Hermine Kean Bulwinkle (1868–1942), who married Solomon Anderson Wolff (1861–1954) in 1890.
 Both were on the faculty Gaston College, Dallas, N.C.

 A third notable alumna was Sarah Campbell Allan (1861–1954), who went on to become a physician in spite of educational and professional barriers she encountered as a woman.
 After completing a medical preparatory course at the South Carolina College for Women in Columbia and studying medicine at the Women's Medical College of the New York Infirmary for Women and Children, in 1894 she was licensed as a physician by the state of South Carolina.
 She was the only woman in the pool of applicants examined by the South Carolina Medical Board that year, the first time the board sat to examine applicants, and she received the board's highest grade.
 As a doctor, for 11 years Allan worked with female patients at the South Carolina Hospital for the Insane in Columbia and taught anatomy and physiology to nursing students.

 Sarah Visanska graduated from the Charleston Female Seminary in 1889.
 She was president of the South Carolina Federation of Women's Clubs from 1910-1912.

 The writer, lecturer, and artist, Louise Hammond Willis Snead, was a student at Charleston Female Seminary, and also had charge of the painting and drawing classes.